top of page

 Beluga Point

-On our second day, we hopped in our Cousin's RV and took another road trip 2 hrs north to the Susitna River (locals call it "The Big Su") where we set up camp for the night.
+On our second day, we hopped in our Cousin's RV and took another road trip 2 hrs north to the Sustina River (locals call it "The Big Su") where we set up camp for the night.
 Our campsite was nestled along the river and offered beautiful scenery of the surrounding forest and mountains.
 This is a great place to camp that is not too crowded and offers great trails for four-wheeling.

 The next day we packed up the RV and drove to Talkeetna a small town located in the Mat-Su Valley.
 In 1910 Talkeetna was a riverboat steamer station during the gold rush that supplied miners.
 The town now offers visitors a bustling main street filled with shops and restaurants.
 When you go, stop by Roadhouse for some delicious pastries.
 There is also a riverfront park and on a clear day, you can see views of Denali.